Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 (f) Social media

-As of 2016, no Arizona law restricts an Arizona employer’s ability to review prospective employees’ social media information.
+As of January 1 2018 no Arizona law restricts an Arizona employer’s ability to review prospective employees’ social media information.
 However, employers should be mindful not to restrict employees’ social media usage in a manner that would violate the National Labor Relations Act, which protects rights to engage in protected concerted activity about the terms and conditions of employment.

 Wage and hour

 What are the main sources of wage and hour laws in your state?

 - A.R.S. § 23-281 and following govern hours of labor for certain railroad, mine, laundry, and agricultural employees;

 - A.R.S. § 23-311 and following govern minimum wages for minors;

 - A.R.S. § 23-341 and following govern equal wage rates for male and female employees;

 - A.R.S. § 23-350 and following govern payment of wages, generally;

 - A.R.S. § 23-362 and following govern minimum wage and wage-related record keeping;